God can use anyone. It is true God can use anyone, I need to say it again, God can use anyone. It does not matter who you are God can use anyone.

 Meanwhile, Saul was still breathing out murderous threats against the Lord’s disciples.
 He went to the high priest 2 and asked him for letters to the synagogues in Damascus, so that if he found any there who belonged to the Way, whether men or women, he might take them as prisoners to Jerusalem.
 3 As he neared Damascus on his journey, suddenly a light from heaven flashed around him.
 4 He fell to the ground and heard a voice say to him, “Saul, Saul, why do you persecute me?”

 “I am Jesus, whom you are persecuting,” he replied.
 6 “Now get up and go into the city, and you will be told what you must do.”

-On the road to Damascus Saul was meet by Jesus, it was a powerful moment, Saul did not immediately recognise who Jesus was, verse 5 tells us Saul asked who are you, Lord.
+On the road to Damascus, Saul was met by Jesus, it was a powerful moment, Saul did not immediately recognize who Jesus was, verse 5 tells us Saul asked who are you, Lord?